alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/index.md

 the same type (such as a refrigerator), it is important to allow for a custom name to be entered (for example, "Kitchen Fridge" or "Garage Fridge").
-Adding the Configuration service framework into the Onboardable applications allows for a few things.
+Adding the Configuration service framework into the Onboardee applications allows for a few things.

 * As the creator of the device, it can expose a set of initial values that are customized to the device to allow any third-party